 David S. Goldberg, MD is a board-certified Pediatric Ophthalmologist who specializes in pediatric surgery and oculoplastic surgery in children and adults.
 After graduating with high honors from Princeton University and University of South Florida Medical School, Dr. Goldberg was fellowship-trained in pediatric ophthalmology by the renowned Zane Pollard, MD of Eye Care Associates in Atlanta, Georgia.

-The board-certified pediatric specialists at Eye Consultants of Pennsylvania provide comprehensive pediatric eye care ranging from eye exams to eyeglasses to treatment of the most complex childhood eye diseases and disorders, such as:
+The board-certified specialists at Eye Consultants of Pennsylvania provide comprehensive pediatric eye care ranging from eye exams to eyeglasses to treatment of the most complex childhood eye diseases and disorders, such as:

 - Amblyopia (“Lazy Eye”) – Amblyopia, also known as lazy eye, means that the child has one weak eye and one strong eye.
 This develops during early childhood and the main causes include strabismus (eye misalignment), refractive errors (unequal focus that requires glasses), or cloudiness of the lens of the eye (cataract).
 Amblyopia can be corrected, but it needs to be caught early (infancy or preschool age) with a vision screening to prevent permanent vision loss.
 Treatment may include eye patching, eye drops, glasses, or surgery.